NVIDIA/aistore/docs/python_api.md

 **Returns**:

-  Xaction id (as str) that can be used to check the status of the operation
+  Job ID (as str) that can be used to check the status of the operation

 **Raises**: